 Nevertheless, the raise of ASEAN as a phenomenon of regionalism in Southeast Asia area has also been criticized.
 Nowadays, ASEAN perspective is dominating or even becoming the only narration in understanding Southeast Asia.
 This ASEAN dominant perspective can be seen as problematic since it may hinder the efforts of other dynamics and discourses that try with their own perspective and their own narration to contribute to the construction of Southeast Asia.
 Certainly, ASEAN will represent the main feature to understand Southeast Asia, however, academic studies regarding Southeast Asia should not be entirely focused on ASEAN as the only phenomenon in the region.

 As a research institute under Universitas Gadjah Mada, CESASS has three main working areas that are strictly related to each other: research, education and community service.
 These three working areas are addressed by two divisions: the research and cooperation division, and the publications and trainings division.
 The working programs held by CESASS are aimed to optimize research and education in order to render a better service to the community.

 Since 2016, CESASS UGM was nominated by the Ministry of Research, Technology, and Higher Education of the Republic of Indonesia (Kemenristekdikti) as the only Center of Excellence in the field of social studies.
 In 2017, CESASS was appointed by Kemeristekdikti to implement the World Class Professor (WCP) program with the aim to optimize researchers’ capacity to increase publications and cooperation for research at international level with professors from all over the world.

-Becoming the center of excellence in social research focusing Southeast Asian studies and bridging among scholar and research institutions to collaborate actively on academic research in Southeast Asia and in a global scale.
+Becoming the center of excellence in social research focusing on Southeast Asian studies and bridging among scholars and research institutions to collaborate actively on academic research in Southeast Asia and on a global scale.

 • Producing high-quality multi-disciplinary research focusing on Southeast Asia.